UCSBCarpentry/2019-05-09-UCSB-SW-Carpentry/README.md

 # UCSB Software Carpentry Workshop repo based on Carpentry's workshop-template

---3/13/2019 this ReadMe edited to refect how to customize a UCSB workshop --if you cloned this existing Python workshop from a previous UCSB repo
+- 3/13/2019 this ReadMe edited to refect how to customize a UCSB workshop
+- if you cloned this existing Python workshop from a previous UCSB repo

 This repository is based on The Carpentries' ([Software Carpentry][swc-site], [Data Carpentry][dc-site], and [Library Carpentry][lc-site]'s) template for creating websites for workshops.
 Cloned from there March, 2019